Libensemble/libensemble/docs/papers/joss/paper.md

 Almost all science and engineering applications eventually stop scaling: their runtime no longer decreases as available computational resources increase.
-Therefore, many applications will struggle to efficiently use emerging extreme-scale HPC and distributed systems. libEnsemble is a complete Python toolkit and workflow system for intelligently driving *ensembles* of experiments or simulations at massive scales.
+Therefore, many applications will struggle to efficiently use emerging extreme-scale high-performance, parallel, and distributed systems. libEnsemble is a complete Python toolkit and workflow system for intelligently driving *ensembles* of experiments or simulations at massive scales.
 It enables and encourages multi-disciplinary design, decision, and inference